JAY20921/Basic-WebDev/README.md

-# My Web Development Project Showcase 🚀
+# My Web Development Project Showcase (HTML , CSS , JS Only) 🚀

 Welcome to my collection of web development mini-projects!
 This repository contains several standalone web applications, each built with HTML, CSS, and vanilla JavaScript.
 These projects demonstrate my skills in front-end development, from creating interactive UIs to fetching data from APIs.